-On September 9, a French squadron disembarked the 2nd and 3rd battalions of Lorraine Infanterie (1,000 regular troops) and 50 artillerymen under the command of Colonel Antoine-Séraphin Baudoin, Chevalier de Soupire.
+On September 9, Soupire’s squadron disembarked the 2nd and 3rd battalions of Lorraine Infanterie (1,000 regular troops) and 50 artillerymen under the command of Colonel Antoine-Séraphin Baudoin, Chevalier de Soupire.
 Furthermore, some 600 sailors were also landed.
 However, even after the arrival of this reinforcement, the French movements were of small importance.
 Indeed their inactivity at this period was no less surprising than welcome to the British, for the Presidency of Madras, in the face of their superior numbers, had been obliged to withdraw all its troops into garrison and to stand strictly on the defensive.
 Indeed, Rear-Admiral Pocock's ships were in a rather bad condition and some of them temporarily unfit for action.
 Furthermore, an expected British reinforcement under Commodore Charles Stevens, had been detained at Bombay (it arrived on the coast of Coromandel only on January 20 1758).

 The secret of the French forbearance was that the governor of Pondicherry, having received positive orders from France to await the arrival of further succours, was fain to content himself with the reduction of a few of the outlying forts of the Carnatic.

-Accordingly on September 20, Saubinet's French army, who had remained entrenched near Wandiwash, detached a force of 400 Europeans (unspecified number of Cipayes) and some siege artillery against the Fort of Chittapet (unidentified location) which was defended by Nizar Mahomed Khan with a party of Sepoys, assisted by a sergeant and 16 men from Fort St. George.
+On September 20, Saubinet's French army, who had remained entrenched near Wandiwash, detached a force of 400 Europeans (unspecified number of Cipayes) and some siege artillery against the Fort of Chittapet (unidentified location) which was defended by Nizar Mahomed Khan with a party of Sepoys, assisted by a sergeant and 16 men from Fort St. George.
 The French stormed the place.

-A naval squadron then arrived with 1,000 soldiers.
-Furthermore, some 600 sailors were also landed.
-For its part, the East India Company could field 1,300 men (Europeans?).
+At that time, the East India Company could field 1,300 men (Europeans?).
 This force was increased by the enlistment of 334 men of the 39th Foot, only 84 soldiers of this regiment re-embarked for Great Britain on the China ships.